vscode-reborn-ai/vscode-reborn-ai/README.md

 To use GPT-4 use an API key that has access to GPT-4, if you're part of an organization that has access to GPT-4, set the organization ID in the settings.
 Note that GPT-4 is noticeably slower than GPT-3.5-turbo.
 Change the `chatgpt.gpt3.model` setting to `gpt-4` to use GPT-4, or set it to `gpt-3.5-turbo` to use GPT-3.5-turbo.
 You don't have to "Start new chat" to use a different model, the next message you send will use the new model.

+This extension has an option for `gpt-4-32k`, but at this moment users that have access to `gpt-4` don't seem to have access to `gpt-4-32k` yet.
+It's still an option to allow users to use the 32k version the moment it's made available by OpenAI.

 ## Installation

 To set up the project, first clone the repository: